Samten, Buka, M.D., M.S.

 Evidence accumulated from the clinical studies of children with genetic defects and laboratory studies from the gene knockout animals have confirmed that IFN-gamma produced by T cells is pivotal in protection against tuberculosis infection.
 Children with defects in IFN-gamma and related cytokines, such as IL-12 and its receptors are susceptible to M. tuberculosis infection, and gene knockout animals with defects in IFN-gamma and its receptor succumb to death after infection with M. tuberculosis.
 Patients with active tuberculosis demonstrated reduced IFN-gamma production by peripheral blood lymphocytes after in vitro restimulation with antigens from M. tuberculosis.
 To understand the underlying mechanisms of this reduced production of IFN-gamma in tuberculosis patients, we studied a group of transcription factors, namely, cyclic AMP response element binding protein (CREB), activating transcription factor (ATF)-2 and activating protein (AP)-1, c-Jun, which normally bind to the proximal promoter of IFN-gamma in response to T cell stimulation.
 Expression and IFN-gamma promoter binding activities of these proteins are reduced in T cells from tuberculosis patients.
 These findings suggest that the reduced expression of IFN-gamma by T cells from tuberculosis patients is in part due to reduced expression and function of these proteins in T cells.
 Currently, we are trying to understand the mechanisms for reduced expression of these transcription factors in T cells from tuberculosis patients.

 We have also studied the effect of secreted protein, early secreted antigenic target of 6kDa (ESAT-6), from M. tuberculosis on human T cell IFN-gamma production.
 Our results demonstrated that ESAT-6 binds to human T cells and inhibits IFN-gamma production possibly by reducing transcription factors CREB, ATF-2 and c-Jun.
-Currently, we are studying the effect of ESAT-6 on human monocyte derived dendritic cells to further understand the effect of ESAT-6 on adaptive immune response against tuberculosis infection.
+We also studied the effect of ESAT-6 on antigen presenting cells, using human monocyte derived dendritic cells as model.
+The findings from this research demonstrated that ESAT-6 reprograms DC to produce reduced levels of IL-12 and enhanced IL-23 and IL-1beta, and thus support enhanced Th17 and reduced Th1 immune responses, suggesting that ESAST-6 also manipulates host adaptive immunity through antigen presenting cells.
+Currently, we are performing experiments to understand how ESAT-6 exerts all these effects on our immune system using both human and mouse models.

 Selected Papers and Abstracts: